ebkr/r2modmanPlus/README.md

 ### 3.1.16
 - Added support for ROUNDS and Mechanica.
 - Overhauled local imports.
 Manifest files are no longer required!
+  - r2modman's Manifest V2 is now considered deprecated and should not be used if possible.
+  - Alternative implementations should rely on file name (Author-ModName-Version or Author_ModName_Version), or a Manifest V1 (with an `author` field if not inferrable from file name).
 - RainOfStages maps can now be disabled correctly.

 ### 3.1.15